-In modern technology semiconductor materials have a huge role.
-The discovery of semiconductor materials changed our daily life.
-All the electronic devices we use are made of the semiconductors.
-In this article, we are going to discuss the properties, examples of Semiconductor Material, intrinsic and extrinsic type of semiconductor Material, n-type and p-type semiconductors etc.
+Semiconductor materials have a huge role in modern technology.
+The discovery of semiconductor materials has changed our daily life.
+Almost all electronic devices we use are made of the semiconductors.
+In this article, we are going to discuss the properties, examples of semiconductor material, intrinsic and extrinsic type of semiconductor material, n-type and p-type semiconductors etc.

 Contents in this article:

 - Properties of semiconductors

 - Intrinsic Semiconductors